Amazon Assistant virus. Is it a threat? 2021 update

 - etc.

-Browser extension can be downloaded directly, but it’s not the only possible distribution method
+The browser extension can be downloaded directly, but it’s not the only possible distribution method

-The shopping assistant is available to download on amazon.com website, Google Play store, as well as Mozilla Firefox add-on store.
+The shopping assistant is available to download on the amazon.com website, Google Play store, as well as Mozilla Firefox add-on store.
 In addition, you may spot this browser add-on being promoted on certain affiliated domains or even via other freeware.
 Specifically, you should be careful not to install unwanted and irrelevant applications while managing the installation process.

 Note that often users accidentally install new applications by overlooking attached add-ons.
 Thus, it is recommended to choose “Custom” settings.
-Only when you are sure that no additional tools are installed, proceed further one.
+Only when you are sure that no additional tools are installed, proceed further.
 If you can find an offer to change your browser settings, make sure you untick it.
 Now let us proceed to the removal section.
 For that, you should always opt for Custom or Advanced installation methods.

-To remove Amazon Assistant virus from your browser, you need to get rid of every, even the smallest component related to this add-on.
-While it is easier to entrust the process to malware removal tool, you can also get rid of this app by refreshing each of your web browsers.
+To remove the Amazon Assistant virus from your browser, you need to get rid of every, even the smallest component related to this add-on.
+While it is easier to entrust the process to a malware removal tool, you can also get rid of this app by refreshing each of your web browsers.

-In case of automatic removal, you should select one of the tools that are given below and let them do their work after updating them to their full versions.
+In the case of automatic removal, you should select one of the tools that are given below and let them do their work after updating them to their full versions.
 These programs will not take long to eradicate the extension fully.
 However, keeping in mind that it is not a serious computer threat, you can also think about manual elimination.

 To perform manual Amazon Assistant removal on your computer, you may check instructions designed by our experts.
-Technically, you should run thru your recently-installed programs on Control Panel and get rid of the ones that seem suspicious.
+Technically, you should run thru your recently installed programs on Control Panel and get rid of the ones that seem suspicious.
 Then, you need to reset your web browser if you suspect any of the files to be remaining.
 Upon choosing a new search engine or browser extension, check its reviews on independent user forums.

-You may remove virus damage with a help of ReimageIntego.
+You may remove virus damage with a help of FortectIntego.
 SpyHunter 5Combo Cleaner and Malwarebytes are recommended to detect potentially unwanted programs and viruses with all their files and registry entries that are related to them.

 - Enter Control Panel into Windows search box and hit Enter or click on the search result.